Skip to main content

 • Encourage active mobility by installing bicycle racks.

-• Any project that has a beneficial impact on the quality of the environment by reducing nuisances and improving urban health, such as stream or woodland clean-ups.
+• Any project that has a beneficial impact on the quality of the environment by reducing nuisances and improving urban health, such as stream cleanups, woodland cleanups, etc.

 • Valorize residual materials and reduce landfill by renting a leaf shredder to make compost or mulch, or by creating a system for sharing goods and services.